Body Friendly Design The Principles of Kitchen Ergonomics

 - Store each item where it is first used.

-- Size storage to the things being stored.
+- Size storage to fit the things being stored.

 - Store items in a single layer with no item hidden behind or beneath another.